ubuntu/ubuntu-project-docs/docs/reference/exception-OEMMetaUpdates.rst

 [ Background ]

-Which situation this update match?
-Related information or reference.
+Why are we making this update?

 [ Impact ]

 #.
-Upgrade path: Due to user will go real meta via previous bootstrap
-   meta,

-| ``   we don't need to worry about cases that user upgrade from old version.``
+Upgrade path: Users will be upgrading from a package in the
+   associated OEM archive, not the Ubuntu archive.

 | ``2.
 The background and impact of the situation for this change, and it's``
 | ``   impact. ``